StoneStepsInc/StoneStepsWebalizer/README.md

 possibly hiding other referrers that shouldn't be.

-Stone Steps Webalizer supports a configuration parameter, SpamReferrer, which lists referrer patterns considered as spam.
+Stone Steps Webalizer supports a configuration parameter, `SpamReferrer`, which lists referrer patterns considered as spam.
 Visitors submitting these requests will be red-flagged and marked in the hosts report as spammers.

-Multiple SpamReferrer entries may be used to specify more than one pattern.
+Multiple `SpamReferrer` entries may be used to specify more than one pattern.
 For example, the first two entries below will red-flag all requests with the referrer URL containing words gambling or poker anywhere in the referrer URL.
 The third entry will match only if the